 Outside of the learning objectives, MIV-REU emphasizes building a social community and professional development with dedicated programming each week.
 We are looking to help our team grow into capable scientists with lasting connections that continue to provide mutual benefit into the future.

-This will be the second year of MIV-REU and we learned a lot during year one.
+This will be the third year of MIV-REU and we learned a lot during year one.
 We are excited to build on the positive outcomes and we also make adjustments based on student feedback.
 For example, feedback we received from last summer’s students indicated:

 1) students felt the virtual format presented unique challenges to build a sense of community among participants at first,